BukhosiKei/Web_Scraping/README.md

 # Web_Scraping
 web scraping from wikipedia for South Africas companies with the largest revenues, using Python.
+Created a csv.file